jairov4/aeris/README.md

 ## How to use?

-First, place an `vault.pwd` file in `ansible/` folder holding the Vault password that ansible will need to decrypt the certificates under `ansible/files/` folder.
+First, place `vault.pwd` file in `ansible/` folder holding the Vault password that ansible will need to decrypt the certificates under `ansible/files/` folder.

 For development flavor launch the VM creation using Vagrant in the vagrant folder.